mattfenwick/NMRPyStar/README.md

 ## NMRPyStar ##

-A tool for parsing and unparsing NMR-Star files, the format used by the BMRB for archival of NMR data.
+A library for parsing data in NMR-Star format, used by the BMRB for NMR (Nuclear Magnetic Resonance) data archival.

 Why is this project necessary?
 After all, many people have already written working NMR-Star parsers.